5 from 4 votes

 FAQs

-This recipe requires no boiling, the potatoes are sliced into 2 cm cubes, making the cooking time lower, meaning we don’t have to boil them!
+This recipe requires no boiling.
+The potatoes are sliced into 2 cm cubes, which makes the cooking time lower, meaning we don’t have to boil them!

-How do you not burn the garlic when roasting potatoes?
+How do you not burn garlic when roasting potatoes?

 Leaving the skin of the garlic on the cloves acts as a protective barrier – this will prevent the burning.
 If you notice it’s cooking too quickly still, you can add the garlic into some foil to protect it further.